-Chinese doctor Li Wenliang, the first to warn about coronavirus, dies
+Whistleblower doctor reported in critical condition in China

 "The eight posters getting seized made all of us doctors feel we were at risk," he said.

 Li was released by Wuhan police on Jan.
 3 after signing a document acknowledging he committed "illegal acts."
-The doctor, who did not immediately respond to The Washington Post on Tuesday, later explained to CNN that his family would "worry sick" about him "if I lose my freedom for a few days."
+The doctor later explained to CNN that his family would "worry sick" about him "if I lose my freedom for a few days."
 CNN reported that he was able to leave the police station within about an hour.

 He hurried back to work to see sick patients - and worked "normally" for a while, he wrote on Weibo, tending to patients with the new coronavirus.